 - Pashmak or candy floss

 For the marzipan:

 - Start by making the marzipan, either the night before to give it plenty of time to chill, or earlier in the day on the day you plan to decorate the cake.

 - A smooth marzipan relies on finely ground almond meal.
 I recommend giving it a quick blast in your blender or food processor to make it extra fine, then sieve it to remove any chunky bits.

 - Combine almond meal and icing sugar in a bowl.

-- Add lemon juice, then 1-2 tsp of water and stir.
-Add additional water with extreme care, just one tsp too many can make the mixture too wet to work with.
-I found 3 tsp to be the perfect amount, allowing the dough to come together and be kneaded into a firm, pliable consistency.
+- Add lemon juice, then 1-2 teaspoon of water and stir.
+Add additional water with extreme care, just one teaspoon too many can make the mixture too wet to work with.
+I found 3 teaspoon to be the perfect amount, allowing the dough to come together and be kneaded into a firm, pliable consistency.

-- You can replace 1 tsp of the water with vanilla, almond extract, amaretto, rum, rosewater, maple syrup, or another flavouring of your choice.
+- You can replace 1 teaspoon of the water with vanilla, almond extract, amaretto, rum, rosewater, maple syrup, or another flavouring of your choice.